Where did it go wrong for the UK on coronavirus? - Local News 8

 Where did it go wrong for the UK on coronavirus?

-The British government is on the brink of missing a crucial target in its fight against coronavirus.
+The British government is on the brink of a crucial target in its fight against coronavirus.

-A headline-grabbing aim of conducting 100,000 daily Covid-19 tests by the end of April is unlikely to be achieved, with the government saying that only 52,429 had been carried out on Tuesday, two days before the deadline.
-Capacity is available for about 73,000, Downing Street says.
+A headline-grabbing aim of conducting 100,000 daily Covid-19 tests by the end of April was not met with a day to go; official figures recorded 81,611 tests on Wednesday.
 Government sources argue, with some justification, that the target — up from about 10,000 a day at the beginning of the month — was always incredibly ambitious, and the fact that capacity has been expanded so quickly is a huge achievement.

 But, critics say, that only serves to illustrate the inadequacies of Britain’s testing regime in the first place.

-The missed testing target is not the only failing.
+Whether the target is missed or not, there are other failings.
 The UK is on track to have one of the highest coronavirus death tolls in Europe, with more than 26,000 deaths recorded by Wednesday.
 Its patchwork of care homes for the elderly has been ravaged by the disease.
 There have been near-daily reports of insufficient personal protective equipment on the front line, meaning doctors, nurses and care home workers risk catching it every time they go to work.

 The country’s leader himself contracted the disease, becoming so ill that his advisers were not completely sure that he would recover from it.
 At the time, daily briefings breezily proclaimed Prime Minister Boris Johnson was in “good spirits” when in fact — by Johnson’s own account later — the situation was significantly more grave.

-Note: This article has been updated to reflect the most recent testing figures.